bruffridge/nasawds-site/README.md

-# NASA GRC Web Design Standards documentation
+# NASA Glenn Web Design Standards documentation

-This repo includes code and documentation for the NASA GRC Web Design Standards website.
+This repo includes code and documentation for the NASA Glenn Web Design Standards website.
 For information on the Standards (components) themselves, please visit [web-design-standards](https://github.com/bruffridge/web-design-standards).

 Note that this README includes steps to pull the latest version of the Standards into your local instance of the documentation.

 ## Running locally

-The NASA GRC Web Design Standards documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.
+The NASA Glenn Web Design Standards documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.

 ### Before you start